ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 There is only one client provided by Ballerina to interact with Azure Redis Cache.

-1. **azure_redis_cache:Client** - This connects to the running Azure Redis Cache and perform different actions
+1. **azure_redis_cache:Client** - This creates a Azure Redis Cache instance and perform different actions related to managing that instance created